 The next milestone in the lead-up to Christmas is December 13, Santa Lucia’s day.
-It’s celebrated with a beautiful, singing procession led by a girl dressed in white wearing a crown of candles.
+It’s celebrated with a beautiful, singing procession led by a girl or woman dressed in white and wearing a crown of candles.
 This observance originally came to Finland from Sweden, where it became linked with Christmas because it happens to fall in mid-December.

 Lucia was originally a Sicilian maid who defied her father by refusing to marry the man he had chosen for her.
 She suffered a martyr’s death.
-The flames of the candles in the procession denote her martyrdom.

 In the Nordic countries, the most important Christmas celebration takes place on Christmas Eve.
 Finnish traditions include the Christmas sauna and the preparation of Christmas dinner.
 The highlight of the evening comes when Santa knocks on the door and asks, “Are there any well-behaved children here?”
-Naturally, every home contains only good children and they all receive presents.
+Naturally, every home contains only good children, and they all receive presents.

 The bells of the 14th-century Turku Cathedral sound in many a Finnish home as people view the age-old ceremony on television.
 Then the festivities begin.